open-contracting/data-support/netherlands_ocds_transformer/README.md

 ### How to use

-- Install the requirements with `pip install -r requirements.tx`
+- Install the requirements with `pip install -r requirements.tx`.
-- Set the file name to in transform.py file, in the FILE_NAME variable
+- Set the file name to transform in `transform.py` file, in the `FILE_NAME` variable.
 - Run the script with `python transform.py`.
 You can also transform only one year, with `python transform.py --year 2022`, for example.
 - To convert the original data to a OCDS JSON, a patched schema with extensions is generated.
-If you want to re-generate the schema, you can run `python transform.py --generate-schema`
+If you want to re-generate the schema, you can run `python transform.py --generate-schema`.

 The script will generate one JSON file per year in a "ocds" folder.